FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 would be to first read the documentation of Pyro, as it is way more comprehensive, and then look up the differences in the NumPyro reference.

-Reading the source code more thoroughly you might wonder about the definition of the coefficients as `coefs = coef_mus + coef_offsets * coef_sigmas`.
+Reading the source code more thoroughly, you might wonder about the definition of the coefficients as `coefs = coef_mus + coef_offsets * coef_sigmas`.
-The explanations of the model I have given and also the plot actually shows the *centered version* of an hierarchical model.
+The explanations of the model I have given and also the plot, actually shows the *centered version* of a hierarchical model.
 For me the centered version feels much more intuitive and is easier to explain.
-The downside is that the direct dependency of the local parameters on the global ones make it hard for a sampler like MCMC but also SVI to explore certain regions of the local parameters.
-This is called *funnel* and can be imagined as walking with the the same step length on a bridge that gets narrower and narrower.
+The downside is that the direct dependency of the local parameters on the global ones make it hard for a sampler like MCMC but also SVI to explore certain regions of the local parameter space.
+This effect is called *funnel* and can be imagined as walking with the the same step length on a bridge that gets narrower and narrower.
 From the point on where the bridge is about as wide as your step length, you might become a bit hesitant to explore more of it.
 As very often the case, a reparameterization overcomes this problem resulting in the *non-centered* version of a hierarchical model.
 This is the version used in the implementation.
-If you want to know more about this a really great
+If you want to know more about this, a really great
 [blog post by Thomas Wiecki](https://twiecki.io/blog/2017/02/08/bayesian-hierchical-non-centered/) gives you all the details about it.

 Another thing that wasn't mentioned yet are the `is_observed` and `not_observed` variables which are just a nice gimmick.